argilla-io/argilla/docs/_source/reference/webapp/features.md

 - for a **single label** classification task, this will be the prediction with the highest percentage
 - for a **multi label** classification task, this will be the predictions with a percentage above 50%

+If you select a different label in the single label task, the status will change to _Validated_ automatically.
+In the multi-label task, if you make any changes or clear the predictions/annotations, the status will change to _Pending_.
+You can then click _Validate_ to save the changes or _Reset_ to revert them and restore the previous status.

 #### Token Classification

 For this task, predictions are shown as underlines.
 You can also validate the predictions (or the absence of them) by pressing the _Validate_ button.

-Once the record is saved or validated, its status will change to _Validated_.
+If you make any changes or clear the predictions/annotations, the status will change to _Pending_.
+You can then click _Validate_ to save the changes or _Reset_ to revert them and restore the previous status.

 #### Text2Text

-You can validate or edit a prediction, by first clicking on the _view predictions_ button, and then the _Edit_ or _Validate_ button.
-After editing or drafting your annotation, don't forget to save your changes.
+The prediction and its score will appear in a text box below the main text.
+You can validate the prediction by clicking on the *Validate* button or edit the text making the changes directly in the text box.

+If you make any changes, the status will change to *Pending* and you will need to press shift+Enter or click the *Validate* button to save the changes.
+You can also click the *Clear* button to start writing from scratch or *Reset* to undo your changes and restore the previous status.

 ### Search and filter